White House Adviser Peter Navarro Calls Fictional Alter Ego An 'Inside Joke'

 "At no time was the character used improperly as a fact source," he wrote in an email.
 "It's just a fun device."

-Bartlett grew curious about Vara after being alerted to the character by Tessa Morris-Suzuki, an emeritus professor at the Australian National University.
+Bartlett grew curious about Vara after being alerted to the character by Tessa Morris-Suzuki, a professor emeritus at the Australian National University.

 "She's an Asia scholar and was working on an essay about the rather heated rhetoric of Peter Navarro towards China," Bartlett said.